 Can suspicious activity reports be e-filed?

 The requirements for filing a suspicious activity report were enacted before the invention of the internet, which means that crypto companies need to find more efficient ways of filing these cases than pen and paper.
 Residents of the US and the UK have an option to submit suspicious activity reports online.
 If your company is registered elsewhere, check this information with your local regulatory bodies.

 Companies based in the US should submit a FinCen SAR through the BSA e-filing system.
 To do this, fill in the online form by providing relevant factors, such as transaction dates, the names of involved parties, and descriptions of suspicious activities.

 Companies registered in the UK should submit suspicious activity reports to the National Crime Agency (NCA) through the officer nominated by the financial institution.
 The submission can be done both in online and physical formats.

 Although the EU has standardized Anti-Money Laundering Directives (AMLDs), the companies operating from this region have to look up to their local regulatory bodies to find out how to make the submission.
 For example, in Germany, a financial supervisory body BaFin provides a Suspicious Transaction Reporting System for such purposes.

-While it is crucial for crypto companies to have processes in place to file a suspicious activity report, has been answered, keep in mind that it is a mitigation and not a prevention measure.
+Now that your question, what is a suspicious activity report, has been answered, keep in mind that it is a mitigation and not a prevention measure.
 After the one-time process set up for case handling, companies should focus on ongoing monitoring, fraud detection, and other prevention measures as part of an AML program.

 To lay the foundation for your anti-money laundering and compliance initiatives, you will need KYC.
 You can find out how to integrate KYC into your product today when you sign up or by booking a demo.